 Syria devalues currency amid chaos ahead of new US sanctions

-DAMASCUS, Syria (AP) — Syria devalued its currency by 44% on Wednesday, announcing a new official exchange rate for the pound amid chaos in the market, hours before new U.S. sanctions aimed at cutting off revenue for Syrian President Bashar Assad’s government were expected to take effect.
+DAMASCUS, Syria (AP) — Syria devalued its currency by 44% on Wednesday, announcing a new official exchange rate for the pound amid chaos in the market, hours before new U.S. sanctions aimed at cutting off revenue for Syrian President Bashar Assad’s government took effect.

-The sanctions, known as the U.S. Caesar Syria Civilian Protection Act, are the toughest set of measures to be imposed on Syria yet, with the names of the first wave of targeted individuals expected to be announced later Wednesday.
-The sanctions prevent anyone around the world from doing business with Syrian officials or state institutions or from participating in the country’s reconstruction.
+The sanctions, known as the U.S. Caesar Syria Civilian Protection Act, are the toughest set of measures to be imposed on Syria yet, preventing anyone around the world from doing business with Syrian officials or state institutions or from participating in the country’s reconstruction.

+The State Department and the Treasury said later Wednesday that 39 Syrian individuals, including Assad and his wife and siblings, had been designated for the new sanctions.

 Syria’s already troubled economy has sharply deteriorated, prices have soared and the national currency, the Syrian pound, collapsed in recent weeks, partly because of fears that the sanctions would further isolate the war-ravaged country.

-Experts say the new sanctions will be a heavy blow to a nation where more than 80% of the people already live in poverty, according to the United Nations.
+Experts say the new sanctions, which are likely to deter businesses with links to Damascus in neighboring countries and among Assad’s allies, will be a heavy blow to a nation where more than 80% of the people already live in poverty, according to the United Nations.
 Syrian government officials have called it “economic terrorism.”

+The Trump administration says the sanctions aim to push the Syrian government toward a U.N.-led political solution to the conflict.

-This week the Syrian currency dropped to a record 3,500 pounds to the dollar on the black market — compared to 700 for $1 at the beginning of the year.
-Some staples such as sugar, rice and medicine are becoming hard to find and some people have started stacking food supplies out of fear their prices would increase.
+This week the Syrian currency dropped to a record 3,500 pounds to the dollar on the black market — compared to around 1,000 for $1 at the end of 2019.
+Some staples such as sugar, rice and medicine are becoming hard to find and some people have started stockpiling food supplies out of fear their prices could increase.

+Opposition-controlled areas run by Turkey-backed rebels have already started relying on Turkish liras, including for the sale of bread, as the Syrian currency continued to slide.
+Nearly 4 million people live in the areas outside of government control in northwestern Syria.

 On Wednesday, the Central Bank announced a devaluation of the pound, raising the official exchange rate from 704 to 1,256 pounds to the dollar in an effort to ease the pressure on the black market and encourage the use of official channels for transactions.
 The price on the black market, according to unofficial social media pages, neared 2,825 pounds for a dollar.